To discuss how TFA can help your Tribe, please contact us today for a free consultation.

 John is a member of the Kiowa Tribe of Oklahoma and currently serves as a Principal in Navigators Global, a political affairs firm based in Washington, D.C. where he leads the tribal affairs practice which provides advocacy and counsel on a range of tribal affairs policy issues at the state and federal level.
 He also currently serves as policy advisor for the Oklahoma Indian Gaming Association.
 Prior to Navigators, John was senior legal counsel for Senator Ben Night Horse Campbell and Staff Director for Senator John McCain when they Chaired the Senate Indian Affairs Committee and was engaged in private practice providing legal and legislative consulting services to Tribes.
 Previously he also served as the General Counsel and Legislative Director of the National Indian Gaming Association (NIGA) and the Acting General Counsel for the Oneida Indian Nation of New York.
 John received a J.D. from Cornell Law School and a B.S. from Oklahoma State University.

-Daniel is presently serving as the Chairman of both the Sycuan Band of the Kumeyaay Nation and the California Nations Indian Gaming Association (CNIGA).
+Daniel is the former Chairman of both the Sycuan Band of the Kumeyaay Nation and the California Nations Indian Gaming Association (CNIGA).
 He previously served as chairman of CNIGA between 1995 and 2001.
-In his role as CNIGA chairman he has led more than 70 California tribes in the quest to protect tribal gaming rights.
+In his role as CNIGA chairman he led more than 70 California tribes in the quest to protect tribal gaming rights.
 He pioneered the first successful tribal gaming legislation in California history to win bi-partisan support.
-During Daniel’s tenure as Sycuan’s chairman the tribe has developed the Sycuan resort into a leading destination resort which has allowed the Sycuan tribe to diversify their tribal economy and social educational programs.
+During Daniel’s tenure as Sycuan’s chairman the tribe developed the Sycuan resort into a leading destination resort which has allowed the Sycuan tribe to diversify their tribal economy and social educational programs.

 More capital raised than any other Tribally focused independent finance company.